Artists Who Died Before 35: Elizabeth Siddal

-Shortly before and somewhat during the age of the Impressionists, there was a group of artist who aspired to the tradition painting methods of the Renaissance and before.
+Shortly before and somewhat during the age of the Impressionists, there was a group of artist who aspired to the traditional painting methods of the Renaissance and before.
 They loved the symbolism of paintings that told a story beyond the image of a person.
 Roses meant this and a dove meant that; having symbols littered throughout the painting was to give the viewer a deeper sense of the greater story.
 These artists called themselves the Pre-Raphaelite Brotherhood.
 There were only about 12 artists all told in the group of artists and the fame of the movement only lasted about 10 or 15 years, although the artists themselves remained true to the movement all their lives.
 Into this group of artists entered Elizabeth Siddal.
-She was a young pretty woman with flaming hair, although she was originally chosen as model because of her “plainness,” I think most people agree she wasn’t plain.
+She was a young pretty woman with flaming hair, although she was originally chosen as a model because of her “plainness,” I think most people agree she wasn’t plain.
 She was perfect for portraits of Ophelia from Hamlet and other iconic people.
 Among these artists, she met and married Dante Gabriel Rosetti.

 Places that are empty of you are empty of life.— Dante Gabriel Rossetti

 Portrait of Ophelia